-The members of the Thalea String Quartet are dedicated educators and bring their commitment to teaching and outreach to their frequent educational and community performances.
+The members of the Thalea String Quartet are dedicated educators and bring their commitment to teaching and community engagement to their frequent educational and community performances.
 They have performed educational concerts to students of all ages and regularly perform at care facilities across San Francisco.

 Photo Credit: Titilayo Ayangade